 Adapted from A Sweet Quartet by Fran Gage (North Point Press, 2002) and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2014)

 But this ice cream is something different: delicate, soft buff in color, and gently elusive in flavor.
-Most people wouldn’t recognize it as licorice.
+Some people wouldn’t recognize it as licorice.
 It flummoxes them: Is this gingerbread?
 Is it chai?
 So I think it’s entirely possible that even people who claim not to like licorice might enjoy this, with its subtle hint of anise.

-Makes 1 quart
+Serves 1 quart

 600g whole milk